Edge-connectivity between edge-ends of infinite graphs: Suitable connecting paths

 Conversely, by definition of $\mathcal{C}$, an edge $e\in \delta(X)$ has endpoints in two distinct connected components of $G\setminus F$.
 Hence, we must have $e\in F$. \end{proof}

-The precise definition of an $A-B$ separator as mentioned by Theorem \ref{t2} will be better introduced in the next section.
-From now until the end of the current one, we shall rather conclude the instance below and drawn some related consequences.
-Roughly speaking, its proof follows from an iterative application of the Erd\H{o}s-Menger Theorem for edges.
+However, by possibly containing infinitely many edges, the precise definition of an $A-B$ separator as mentioned by Theorem \ref{t2} will be better introduced in Section \ref{s3}.
+From now until the end of the current one, we shall rather conclude the instance below and draw some related consequences.
+Roughly speaking, its proof follows from an iterative application of Corollary \ref{edgesmenger}, the Erd\H{o}s-Menger Theorem for edges.
 In the literature, its vertex-analogous statement is the Theorem 4.7 found in \cite{PolatFrances}, from where the details below are adapted: